wfhutch/wfhutch.github.io/skills.md

   <div id="game-text">
     <h3>Bears.
 Beets.
 Battlestar Galactica!</h3>
     <p>This game was created using the Phaser game engine.
 After three months of learning front-end technologies at Nashville Software School, this was my Capstone Project.
-Clink on the image and see if you can get to the top of the leaderboard!</p>
+Click on the image and see if you can get to the top of the leaderboard!</p>
   </div>